 - 20′ x 20′ Year-Round Plots (1/1 – 12/31) are $40 for residents or $60 for nonresidents

-Located on N. Randolph St. north of Stratton Elementary School and south of Bradley Ave., Randolph Street Community Gardens is a place for residents to grow their own food in North Champaign.
-It is also a place for people to come together as a community and be a part of a long term movement towards eating healthy and being connected with the sources of the food we eat.
+Located on North Randolph Street north of Stratton Elementary School and south of Bradley Avenue, Randolph Street Community Gardens is a place for residents to grow their own food in North Champaign.
+It is also a place for people to come together as a community and be a part of a long-term movement towards eating healthy and being connected with the sources of the food we eat.
 Engaging with children and youth is an integral part of this vision.

-Short term goals at Randolph St. include building and caring for the garden space.
-Long term vision includes developing infrastructure for youth programs, training workshops and organizing a community kitchen.
+Short term goals at Randolph Street include building and caring for the garden space.
+Long term vision includes developing infrastructure for youth programs, training workshops and organizing a community kitchen and greenhouse.